-Remember it’s okay to not be okay!
+Remember it’s okay to not be okay

 Break those old traditions and make new ones

-When you are going through a tough time it is sometimes easy to forget about yourself and your own wellbeing.
-This Christmas take some time off, eat lots of yummy food, catch up with all of your friends and plan some ‘you’ time.
+When you are going through a tough time, it is sometimes easy to forget about yourself and your own wellbeing.
+This Christmas, take some time off, plan some activities that make you happy, catch up with loved ones who understand your situation and plan some ‘you’ time.
 Remember to do what feels right for you and your partner.
 Know your limits and don’t agree to do anything that might make it harder for you.
 This includes unplugging from social media, too.

 It is going to be tough, but so are you!